ihavenonickname/odyssey/README.md

     let counter be 1

     while counter <= 100 do
-        if counter % 15 is 0 do
+        if counter modulus 15 is 0 do
             output "FizzBuzz"
         else
-                if counter % 3 is 0 do
+                if counter modulus 3 is 0 do
                     output "Fizz"
                 else
-                    if counter % 5 is 0 do
+                    if counter modulus 5 is 0 do
                         output "Buzz"
                     else
                         output counter